 Founding members are the twelve persons that signed the 1991 statutes.

-Affiliate members are individuals, societies, associations or groups from outside Europe who want to participate in the EFS activities.
-Affiliate members are not granted voting rights at the General Assembly..

-Donating members are individuals, societies, associations or groups that are willing to promote the Federation aims, having granted more than €1,000 as a donation to the association.
-The donating member are not granted voting rights at the General Assembly.

 Article 8:

-Application for membership: Requests for membership must be addressed in a written form to the General Secretary and shall include the declaration of the desire of the candidate society to become member of the Federation and agree with its statutes.
+Application for membership: Requests for membership must be addressed via email to the official EFS address (info@europeansexology.com) and to the General Secretary and shall include the declaration of the desire of the candidate society/individual to become member of the Federation and agree with its statutes and core values.
 Rulings as to acceptance or refusal of these requests will be taken by way of a vote of a majority of members of the Executive Committee.
-The candidate society will be informed by writing of the decision of the Committee.
+Upon decision of the Executive Committee, a specific subcommittee composed by members of the Executive Committee can be delegated to evaluate membership applications.
+The candidate society will be informed by email of the decision of the Committee.

 Article 9: